brotatotes/bht-automation/bht gen 1/Luke/Chapter 7/Luke 7 34 bht.md

 3. "A friend of publicans and sinners; a good fellow, a boon companion, that sits with them, and encourages them in their revellings and drunkenness."

-These quotes highlight the misconceptions and false accusations made by the Jews regarding Jesus' behavior and associations, emphasizing his inclusive and compassionate nature.
+These quotes highlight the misconceptions and false accusations made by the Jews towards Jesus, portraying him as a gluttonous and immoral person due to his association with sinners.

 ### John Wesley:
-1. "But wisdom is justified by all her children" - This verse highlights that true wisdom is recognized and embraced by those who are wise unto salvation.
-It emphasizes that the wisdom of God, manifested through different methods of calling sinners to repentance, is acknowledged and approved by those who experience its transformative power.
+1. "But wisdom is justified by all her children" - This verse highlights that the true children of wisdom are those who embrace God's wisdom and are wise unto salvation.
+They recognize and appreciate the various ways in which God calls sinners to repentance, acknowledging the wisdom behind His methods.

-2. "The children of wisdom are those who are truly wise unto salvation" - This phrase emphasizes that true wisdom is not merely intellectual knowledge or worldly intelligence, but rather the understanding and acceptance of God's salvation.
-It suggests that those who possess this wisdom are the ones who recognize the value and importance of salvation.
+2. "The children of wisdom are those who are truly wise unto salvation" - This quote emphasizes that true wisdom lies in understanding and accepting God's plan for salvation.
+It implies that those who are wise in the eyes of God are the ones who seek and embrace His offer of redemption.

-3. "The wisdom of God in all these dispensations, these various methods of calling sinners to repentance, is owned and heartily approved by all these" - This statement highlights that God's wisdom is evident in the different ways He reaches out to sinners and calls them to repentance.
-It suggests that those who truly understand and embrace this wisdom recognize and appreciate the diverse ways in which God works to bring people to Himself.
+3. "The wisdom of God in all these dispensations...is owned and heartily approved by all these" - This statement underscores the universal acceptance and approval of God's wisdom in His various methods of calling sinners to repentance.
+It suggests that those who truly understand the wisdom of God recognize and affirm His divine plan for salvation.

 ## Generation Details